-- Council does not routinely read or monitor employees' email.
-However, Council monitors email server performance and retains logs, backups and archives of emails sent and received through Council's server.
-Even where the user has deleted an email, Council may retain archived and/or backup copies of the email.
-Council may periodically inspect any email message for any legal purpose. - Council does not routinely monitor individual internet access or network usage.
+Council does not routinely monitor individual internet access or network usage.
 However, Council retains logs, backups and archives of all internet access and network usage (except banking sites, where Council records only the fact that an employee has visited such a site).
-Unusual or high-volume internet activities by an employee may warrant more detailed examination by Council.
+Unusual or high volume internet activities by an employee may warrant more detailed examination by Council.
 Council may also periodically inspect the log to audit whether the internet service is being used for unauthorised purposes.